-Porsche Panamera Sport Turismo hybrid engines, drive & performance
+Porsche Panamera Sport Turismo hybrid performance, top speed & engine

 The Panamera E-Hybrid is sublime to drive, with an impressive array of characters from on offer, from gentle cruiser to banzai sports car

 The Porsche Panamera Sport Turismo hybrid is one car, but it houses a remarkable cast of characters – all of them brilliant.
 The sheer breadth of ability offered as you toggle through the modes, from comfortable and silent, to lavishly effortless long-distance cruiser, to sports-car thrills, it does it all without ever feeling out of its comfort zone